gravestench/dark-magic/pkg/services/assetLoader/README.md

 * [lua service](../lua)
 * [web router service](../webRouter)

-The integration is optional; if neither are added to the runtime then the integration methods will never be called.
+The integration is optional; if neither are added to the servicemesh then the integration methods will never be called.

-This service exports an integration interface `LoadsDiabloFiles` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see runtime.HasDependencies), and expose just the methods which other services should use.
+This service exports an integration interface `LoadsDiabloFiles` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see servicemesh.HasDependencies), and expose just the methods which other services should use.

 ```golang